-Green tea has long been a common name in the West for healthy tea, or the other tea other than black tea.
-In Japan, it enjoys an unrivalled monopoly career, and in other places like Morocco it generally forms the base of local herbal tea.
-For the Chinese, green tea was and remains first and foremost "summer tea," the only type of tea produced from that Camellia Sinensis plant that carries cold energy with it (an article about the energy of tea).
-This means that according to Chinese medicine the role of green tea is to cool our body, no matter what temperature we drink it, and around this principle the whole Chinese green tea industry is built.
+Green tea has long been a common name in the West for healthy tea, or the other tea, other than black tea.
+In Japan, it enjoys an unrivaled monopoly, and in other places like Morocco it generally forms the base of local herbal tea.
+However, for the Chinese, green tea was and remainsthe tea of summer.
+The only type of tea made from the Camellia Sinensis plant that carries cold energy.
+This means that according to Chinese medicine the role of green tea is to cool our body, no matter which temperature we drink it, and around this principle the local green tea industry in China is built.

 After a gradual increase in traditional green tea prices in China in recent years, an increase that has also been felt here over the past 3 years, East China's green tea industry has suffered an even harder blow in the spring of 2022 due to strict Chinese government procedures over the spread of COVID.
 While the demand for popular teas such as Mao Pong, Anji Bai Cha and Long Jing, only increased, closures and restrictions on human resources in the farms and tea factories caused delays in harvesting, reduced crop yields and of course an even steeper increase in the already pricey tea.
 Evidences from the field tell of growers who even gave up harvesting this year in order to maintain their good name and without aggravating the existing situation.
 Failure to meet the schedules of the entire tea picking that relies entirely on the traditional agricultural calendar means a change in the rules of the game that can lead to poor quality, which does not match the customer's expectations.